BenjaVisionPro/CatalystDevKit/README.md

 It is designed for developers who want to build persistent, social, multiplayer systems without turning every project into a one-off backend, networking stack, object model, and tooling problem.

-Catalyst projects are built from focused components.
-Each component owns one clear area of responsibility, runs on Catalyst Runtime, uses Catalyst Model for distributed persistent state, and integrates through explicit boundaries.
-Unreal Engine is the first supported game client target, with engine integrations provided through Catalyst UE plugins.
-The platform is designed so other clients and tools can be added over time.
+Catalyst projects are built from small, focused parts that work together.
+Each part has a clear job: storing shared world state, running server-side behaviour, moving realtime messages, managing users and groups, coordinating presence, or connecting to a game client.
+Unreal Engine is the first supported game client, and the platform is designed so other clients and tools can be added over time.

 In development, Catalyst DevKit provides a local Pharo/GToolkit environment where components can run together in one application.
 Developers can inspect models, debug runtime behaviour, test integrations, and build systems locally before deploying to GemStone-backed Runtime environments.